Salwan/salwan.github.io/_posts/2011-08-05-experiment-fourth-day.md

 Here, listen and enjoy: [Darko](https://soundcloud.com/progressivedarko)

-I’m considering to participate in next [Ludum Dare](https://ldjam.com/), which is a dual-game making competition/jam held every 4 months.
+I’m considering participating in the next [Ludum Dare](https://ldjam.com/), which is a dual-game making competition/jam held every 4 months.
 The competition imposes interesting rules:

 > You must work alone (solo)
 > All game code and content must be created within 48 hours.
 Base-code and libraries are allowed on the condition that you announce them before the competition starts and share them with all other competitors.
 > Games must be based on the theme, which is announced before the competition starts.
 > All libraries, middleware, content creation, and development tools are allowed.